-You can choose the validity period for your driving license but do note that the minimum renewal duration is 1 year, and the maximum duration is 5 years.
+You can choose the validity period for your driving license.
+The minimum renewal duration is one year, and, announced in 2023, the maximum duration for license renewal is now 10 years.

 |1 Year||RM 30|